Krusty-Krab-Caper/krusty-krab-caper/README.md

 _Remember that every time you restart the server many of the secrets you may have found will be reset._

 ### Rules

 Here are the ground rules of this game:

 - No looking at the source code found in the [api-ctf](https://github.com/Krusty-Krab-Caper/api-ctf) repository.
 - No looking at the source code found in the mitm.js tool (It's been obfuscated, but still don't)

+### Helpful Resources

+Here are some resources that may help you in your quest:

+- [Postman](https://www.postman.com/) is a great tool for making API requests. ([BYU tutorial](https://fullstack.byu.edu/#/reference/postman))
+- [Curl](https://curl.se/) is a command-line tool for making HTTP requests.
+- [Node.js](https://nodejs.org/en/) is a JavaScript runtime that can be used to run JavaScript code outside of a browser.
+- [OAuth 2.0](https://oauth.net/2/) is a protocol that allows secure authorization in a simple and standard method from web, mobile, and desktop applications. ([BYU tutorial](https://fullstack.byu.edu/#/reference/oauth2))
+- [REST](https://restfulapi.net/) is a software architectural style that defines a set of constraints to be used for creating Web services. ([BYU tutorial](https://fullstack.byu.edu/#/reference/rest))

 ## The Heist